alexhecode/learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## July 13

+Things I learnt today:

+- What is a REST API?
+- Why do we need a REST API?

+I am planning to learn how to build a RESTful API with Node.js.
+I want to implement that knowledge for my side business project.

+---

 ### July 12

 I am looking to restart this developer log as I have not made an entry in almost 2 months (I know, I'm sorry!! 😅 ).
 You can find my previous entries in the [Archive](../Archive/archive-2020.md) folder.